Navy medic shoots 2 US sailors; is stopped, killed on base

 A neighbor, Ava Target, said she knew Woldesenbet only by sight, and that he lived on the top floor of the apartment complex with a wife and two kids.
 She wasn’t aware of any problems.

-Another neighbor who would only identify herself by her first name, Rachel, said she saw police escort Woldesenbet’s wife and two young children from the apartment building Tuesday afternoon.
+Another neighbor, Rachel Tucker, said she saw police escort Woldesenbet’s wife and two young children from the apartment early Tuesday afternoon.

+She said she believed the family had lived in the apartment for about a year and she never noticed anything out of the ordinary.

+Frederick police Lt.
+Andrew Alcorn said the crime scene unit had recovered multiple items from Woldesenbet’s apartment, but he declined to categorize them.

 Mark Nelson, a firefighter who lives in a row of townhomes across the street from the base, said he heard the base blast warning sirens Tuesday morning.